-To revert migration of VMkernel interfaces to a VSS switch, ensure that a port group exists on the ESXi host.
+To revert migration of VMkernel interfaces to a VSS or VDS switch, ensure that a port group exists on the ESXi host.

-NSX-T Data Center needs a port group to migrate VMkernel interfaces from the N-VDS switch to the VSS switch.
-The port group accepts the network request to migrate these interfaces to the VSS switch.
+NSX-T Data Center needs a port group to migrate VMkernel interfaces from the N-VDS switch to the VSS or VDS switch.
+The port group accepts the network request to migrate these interfaces to the VSS or VDS switch.
 The port member that participates in this migration is decided based on its bandwidth and policy configuration.

-Before you begin VMkernel migration back to the VSS switch, ensure that the VMkernel interfaces are functional and connectivity is up on the N-VDS switch.
+Before you begin VMkernel migration back to the VSS or VDS switch, ensure that the VMkernel interfaces are functional and connectivity is up on the N-VDS switch.

 Port group exists on the vSphere ESXi server.